HoshinoNii/Installer-Manifest-Demo/README.md

 **ASYNC - hash(file, algorithm)**
 -----------
 1. Helper function that hashes an arrayBuffer with the given algorithm.
-2. Accepts in 2 arugments, the arrayBuffer and the algorithm
+2. Accepts in 2 arguments, the arrayBuffer and the algorithm

 **[Function Operations are as shown]**
 1. Executes crypto.subtle.digest with the given arguments and return the arrayBuffer result.